KSPModdingLibs/UnityExplorerKSP/README.md

 ### Settings

 * You can change the settings via the "Options" tab of the menu, or directly from the config file.
-  * BepInEx: `BepInEx\config\com.sinai.unityexplorer.cfg`
-  * MelonLoader: `UserData\MelonPreferences.cfg`
-  * Standalone `{DLL_location}\sinai-dev-UnityExplorer\config.cfg`

-# Building

-1. Run the `build.ps1` powershell script to build UnityExplorer.
-Releases are found in the `Release` folder.

-Building individual configurations from your IDE is fine, though note that the intial build process builds into `Release/<version>/...` instead of the subfolders that the powershell script uses.
-Batch building is not currently supported with the project.

 # Acknowledgments